 The federal program that supported its construction and additional rent subsidies have allowed the units to remain affordable to seniors for nearly 50 years.
 The rehabilitation of Ya-Po-Ah Terrace will allow the continuation of federal subsidies to preserve these units as affordable housing for current and future residents.

-The City of Eugene has lent $1.5 million in Community Development Block Grant (CDBG) funds for this Eugene landmark.
+The City of Eugene loaned $1.5 million in federal Community Development Block Grant (CDBG) funds for this Eugene landmark.
 Additional, leveraged resources include FHA loan, 4% and 9% Low-Income Housing Tax-Credit, equity, tax-exempt bonds, and gap financing from the State of Oregon.

 The total construction project is nearly $30 million and includes:

-During the rehabilitation, tenants will be temporarily relocated to another unit within the building or to a comparable unit off-site at no cost to them.
+During the rehabilitation, tenants are temporarily relocated to another unit within the building or to a comparable unit off-site at no cost to them.
 All residents will return once phased work is complete, and no one will be permanently displaced as a result of the project.

-Rehabilitation will begin in early 2019.
+Rehabilitation began in early 2019.
 This project not only extends the life of the building, but also preserves the long-term affordability of the federal rent subsidies for future, aging Oregonians.